bakerscott/VB-Research/README.md

 ## Log:

+#### Tues.
+6/19:
+* Scott: Began the class framework:
+  * `Clip`: the functionality to:
+    * import a clip, separate it into frames
+    * do full-clip processing
+  * `StillFrame`, a single frame in a clip:
+    * able to do height calculating processing on each frame
+    * handle each frame individually (processing)

+#### Mon.
+6/18:
+* Meeting with Knox:
+  * Discussed the single-frame perspective geometry

+  * Talked about the action items for this week:
+    * develop functionality for:
+      * Filtering out background vs. foreground (CB)
+      * Finding the vanishing lines (SB)
+      * Calculating heights (SB)
+      * Locating the "best" vanishing points

 #### Sat.
 6/16:
 * Potential improvements on second test:
   * Use "all" of the lines that go to the "vanishing point" to come up with a better "average vanishing point"